Toberumono/Namelist-Parser/README.md

 ## Usage
 ### Setup (Using Homebrew/Linuxbrew)
-##### (you can, of course, checkout the library and its requirements and build them all yourself, but why bother when there's an easier option?)
+##### (you can, of course, checkout the library and build and update it yourself, but why bother when there's an easier option?)
 #### <a name="rp"></a>Required programs (these are all command line utilities)

 * ruby